nextapps-de/mikado/bench/README.md

 #### Random item factory

 The items were created by a random factory.
-To be fair the items comes from a pre-filled pool (5 slots a 100 items), so that keyed libraries get a chance to the same IDs.
+To be fair the items comes from a pre-filled pool (5 slots a 100 items), so that keyed libraries get a chance to match same IDs.
 Also that comes closer to real use cases, because an application normally should no load unlimited data.

 #### Hidden render target